Brand development that increases sales velocity, guaranteed.

 1. Identify Target Channels: Research the sales and marketing channels that align with your target audience’s preferences and behaviors.

-2. Analyze Competitor Channels: Study the channels your competitors use to gain insights into their strategies and identify opportunities for differentiation.
+2. Analyze Competitor Channels: Study your competitors’ channels to gain insights into their strategies and identify opportunities for differentiation.

 3. Consider Channel Integration: Whether it’s an integrated company such as Target or how Amazon influences Brick N Mortar retailers, consider how channels work together and where there will be friction.